AaronZettler/Photo-Album-Website/README.md

 # Photo-Album-Website
 ![Pi_Remote_IR](http://m.UploadEdit.com/bbtc/1579994855661.jpg)

 Photo-Album-Website is a website that can catalog your pictures.
 You can add **Years**, **Subjects** and **Pictures**.
 Each Year contains multiple Subject and each subject contains multiple Pictures.
-Note that you **can't upload big pictures or to many pictures at once**.
+Note that you **can't upload big pictures or to many pictures at once** because the pictures will not be displayed correctly.
 For that you might need to reconfigure your Apache Server.

 **Team members**: Aaron Zettler